mp-se/gravitymon/docs/_sources/configuration.rst.txt

   This WIFI Password will be used during gravity mode to send data to the GravityMon Gateway.

-* **Enable WIFI Direct:**
+* **Use WIFI Direct in gravity mode:**

-  Enabling this feature will disable all other push target settings and data will be sent to the gateway in a pre-defined format (Currently the iSpindle format).
+  Enabling this feature will disable all other push target settings and data will be sent to the gateway in a pre-defined format (iSpindle format) when in `gravity monitoring` mode.

 * **Estimated battery life:**